Adam724/packet-steganography/README.md

 **Decoder.go:** Listens for packets from encoder.go.
 When a packet is received, decoder separates the dummy packet from the message fragment that was embedded within it.
 Decoder adds the message fragment to a buffer, ordered by the fragment's sequence number, and forwards the original dummy packet to that packet's destination, found within the udp header.

 **Udp_listener_server.go:** Listens for packets from decoder.go.
 This is where the original dummy packets are routed to once the message fragments are extracted within the decoder.

-## Next Steps
-**NAT Table:** It would make the project a lot more robust if one were to design a NAT table that routes udp packets to encoder.go.
-This way, encoder.go would have naturally generated packets to embed the hidden message in, rather than dummy packets that have identical payloads.

-**Encryption:** Currently, this project implements weak encryption.
-It embeds the messages in the payloads by using a random number generator with a specific seed to find random positions in the payload to place the bits of a message fragment.
-One way to improve the encryption process would be to encrypt the message fragment before placing it into the packet payload.
-Another way to improve upon encryption would be to add random arbitrary bits to the udp payload, and having decoder.go filter these random bits out.
-This would make it more difficult for attackers to determine what bits are part of the hidden message vs. the orignal payload.